-119 At the time of publication, the Nottinghamshire Highway Design Guide
+&lt;sup>119 At the time of publication, the Nottinghamshire Highway Design Guide

-- The location of the development will result in a lower parking requirement including the close proximity to a major transport node. - The development includes realistic, alternative arrangements that result in a requirement for a lower parking provision and provides for a planning contribution to facilitate these alternative arrangements.
+- The location of the development will result in a lower parking requirement including the close proximity to a major transport node.
+The development includes realistic, alternative arrangements that result in - The development includes realistic, alternative arrangements that result in a requirement for a lower parking provision and provides for a planning contribution to facilitate these alternative arrangements.

 Evidence base Sustainability Appraisal, August 2021.
 Wood Group UK Ltd Nottinghamshire Local Transport Plan Strategy 2011 - 2026.
 Nottinghamshire County Council.
 Cycle infrastructure design (LTN 1/20) (2020), Department for Transport.
-National Planning NPPF 2019, Part 2: Achieving sustainable development.
-Policy and NPPF 2019, Part 9: Promoting sustainable transport.
-Guidance Ministerial Guidance- Parking policy.
+National Planning Policy and Guidance NPPF 2019, Part 2: Achieving sustainable development.
+NPPF 2019, Part 9: Promoting sustainable transport.
+Ministerial Guidance- Parking policy.
 March 2015 Planning Practice Guidance: Transport evidence bases in plan making and decision taking